India : Safety by City

 Be prepared that people are going to try and scam you or extort money from you, even the police, though the situation with corruption has improved during the last couple of years.

-If you plan on driving in India, bear in mind that Indian roads aren’t in best condition, and that Indian drivers can often times be reckless when behind the wheel, and don’t forget that you might run into wandering livestock on the road.
+If you plan on driving in India, bear in mind that Indian roads aren’t in the best condition and that Indian drivers can oftentimes be reckless when behind the wheel, and don’t forget that you might run into wandering livestock on the road.

 - Weather - Kolkata has a tropical wet-and-dry climate.
-The annual mean temperature is 24.8 °C and durin winter, there is much less rainfall in Kolkata than in summer.
+The annual mean temperature is 24.8 °C and during winter, there is much less rainfall in Kolkata than in summer.

-- Travel Insurance - Just like anywhere else, we recommend getting travel insurance when traveling to Kolkata, since it covers not only the costs medical problems, but also theft and loss of valuables.
+- Travel Insurance - Just like anywhere else, we recommend getting travel insurance when traveling to Kolkata, since it covers not only the costs of medical problems but also theft and loss of valuables.